Sometimes it is convenient to expose the Kubernetes Dashboard to manage the cluster instead of using the console and kubectl.

 kubectl -n kubernetes-dashboard create secret generic htpasswd-dashboard --from-file=auth=htpasswd-dashboard

-After that, we will need to add three annotations to our ingress.yaml
+After that, we will need to add three annotations to our `ingress.yaml`:

-should be the name of the secret we have created.
+nginx.ingress.kubernetes.io/auth-secret must be the name of the secret we have created.

 Apply the changes: